victhepythonista/NotepadBot/README.md

 # NotepadBot
-A simple , (pointless )  bot that automatically opens notepad on Windowsand  types texts or file data .
+A simple , (pointless )  bot that automatically opens notepad on Windows and  types texts or file data .

 I had nothing to do , just bored and just hacked it in some hours ..... enjoy
 # system requirements